soywod/iris.vim/README.md

 (Neo)Mutt and Alpine are very good terminal mail clients, but they lack of Vim mappings.
 You can emulate, but it requires a lot of time, patience and configuration.
 Why trying to emulate, when you can have it in Vim?
 VimL and Python are strong enough to do so.
 The aim of Iris is to provide a simple mail client that:

   - Allows you to manage your mails inside Vim
-  - Does not slow down neither Vim nor your workflow (lazy)
+  - Does not slow down neither Vim nor your workflow (async+lazy)
-  - Uses an [IMAP python lib](https://github.com/mjs/imapclient) to avoid implementing IMAP protocol logic
+  - Is built on the top of a robust [Python IMAP client](https://github.com/mjs/imapclient) to avoid implementing IMAP protocol logic

+## Requirements

+You need either Neovim or Vim8+ with:

+  - Python3 support enabled (`:echo has("python3")`)
+  - Job enabled (`:echo has("job")`)
+  - Channel enabled (`:echo has("channel")`)

 ## Installation